 Observation Component Prior to Starting Lessons:

-We require that interested parents bring their child to observe private lessons weekly for 10-15min. segments for a period of approximately 3 months.
+If you have a child who is between the ages of 2 - 4, we require that interested parents bring their child to observe private lessons weekly for 10-15min. segments for a period of approximately 3 months.
 This varies somewhat according to the age of the prospective student.
 To arrange observation times, please email us at anytime.
+Elliott@cheneycellists.com or CareyAlainCheney@gmail.com

 For more information about the Suzuki Philosophy, please contact the Suzuki Association of the Americas: http://suzukiassociation.org/or the Suzuki Association of Utah: http://www.suzukimusicutah.org/